Here's the low down on the most common squash injuries, treatments and recovery methods to get you back playing again.

 3. Don't rush back into playing squash.
 Gradual reintroduction of physical activity allows your body to heal properly and prevent re-injury.

-4. Wearing the right shoes with good ankle support and using a racket with the correct grip size can reduce the risk of injury.
+4. Wearing proper squash shoes — flat, low-cut and grippy, designed to let your ankle work naturally rather than relying on stiff support — and using a racket with the correct grip size can reduce the risk of injury.
 Make sure your equipment is in good condition to avoid putting unnecessary strain on your body.

 Preventing Future Injuries in Squash